 Dark City Walks are guided walking tours that demonstrate how the lighting we add to our cities impacts the way we use them and the environment at large.

-IDA Advocates around the world educate the public about light pollution, enact legislation, serve as local resources for other volunteers, and more.
+DarkSky Advocates around the world educate the public about light pollution, enact legislation, serve as local resources for other volunteers, and more.
 Join us!

 Connect with a partner organization and tell them about the importance of reducing light pollution — or better yet, host an event with them to help introduce new audiences to the value of dark skies.